Knowing About God

-I love to learn about God, about His promises of blessings and how He has a plan for my life and that His plan is for a future and a hope.
-But I must admit that this sometimes replaces actually knowing God.
+I love to learn about God, His promises of blessings, how He has a plan for my life, and how His plan is for a future and a hope.
+I must admit, though, that this sometimes replaces actually knowing God.

 “Have you noticed my servant Job?
 Look at this man of integrity, the finest in all the earth, who fears God and rejects all evil (Job 1:8).”

-But while Satan considered Job by saying he was who he was because of His riches and prosperity, let us consider Job and why God felt confident allowing Satan to test him.
+While Satan considered Job by saying he was who he was because of His riches and prosperity, let us consider Job and why God was confident in allowing Satan to test him.

 Job amazes anyone who takes the time to study his life.
-He lost everything… wife, kids, wealth, health… and still remained a man of integrity, still feared God and still rejected evil.
+He lost everything — wife, kids, wealth, health — and still remained a man of integrity, still feared God, and still rejected evil.
 No matter what happened, Job simply refused to turn from God.
-If you haven’t read the full story, please do so.
-It’s an amazing one and so full of impact that James references him as a prophet.
+It’s an amazing story full of impact.

 “For examples of patience and suffering, dear brothers and sisters, look at the prophets who spoke in the name of the Lord.
 We give great honor to those who endure under suffering.
 Job is an example of a man who endured patiently.
 From his experience we see how the Lord’s plan finally ended in good, for he is full of tenderness and mercy” (James 5:10-11).

-In The Fire of Delayed Answers, Bob Sorge points out a fact about Job that not only had I not considered before but that struck me as tremendously profound.
+In The Fire of Delayed Answers, Bob Sorge points out a fact about Job that I had not considered before and that struck me as tremendously profound.